firstpromoter/fpr-instructions/billing-providers/chargebee.md

 To get started, you need to:

 1. Login to your Chargebee Dashboard.
-2. Go to Settings > Webhook Settings.
+2. Go to Settings >Configure Chargebee > Webhooks.
-3. Click the 'Add new webhook' button on the top right (if it's visible).
+3. Click the 'Add webhook' button on the top right (if it's visible).
 4. Set the Webhook name as something like 'FirstPromoter'.
 5. Paste the Webhook Endpoint URL value from the FirstPromoter integration setup into the Webhook URL.
 6. Select API version - V2.